microsoft/pylance-release/TROUBLESHOOTING.md

 to this path, the language server will not be able to find them.
-This is common for users who have a `src` directory which contains their code, a directory for an installable package, etc. Note that the `src` scenario is automatically detected by the language server, so no configuration is necessary in that case.
+This is common for users who have a `src` directory which contains their code, a directory for an installable package, etc. Note that the `src` scenario is automatically detected by the language server, so no configuration is necessary in that particular case.

 These extra roots must be specified to the language server.
 The easiest way to do this (with the VS Code Python extension) is to create a workspace configuration